By Kitan Tataru

 - The member must be active and participating in the overall TarValon.Net community (though not necessarily in their current Community Group).

 - Thus, a second demotion wouldn't be approved for someone had been on a long term Leave of Absence, then came back with the demotion request being one of the first things they do.
 Since TarValon.Net things can seem very different after a Leave of Absence, we want members to have time to get to know the people and the Community as a whole again before making a huge change.
-If a Senior Member still wants to demote after showing that they have been present and active on the site (without which he or she most likely wouldn't be raised again in any case), then he or she is more than welcome to submit an application to the Director of Membership in the way described above.
+If a Senior Member still wants to demote after showing that they have been present and active on the site (without which they most likely wouldn't be raised again in any case), then they are more than welcome to submit an application to the Director of Membership in the way described above.

 - Members who demote a second time are able to Aspire after 6 months.